 Re-Finance and HELOC

-When all else fails, you have other options to pay if your parents can help you out.
+While not everyone can take advantage of this, if your parents are willing to help you out, you have other options to pay.
 If your parents have a mortgage, they can look into refinancing.
 Having a lower interest rate will result in lower monthly payments, resulting in extra money freeing up to help pay for your education.
 Another option is to open a home equity line of credit.
 If your parents own a home, they can take out a HELOC to finance your education.
 At USALLIANCE you can borrow up to 85% of the value of your primary residence.